Six Ways to Reduce Server Response TimeUncategorized

 3. Carefully choose and optimize web servers

 While Apache is an excellent option, you may also get better results using OpenLiteSpeed or Nginx.
 Once you’ve chosen a web server, you’ll have to set it up.
-While it’s tempting to go with the default settings, you might end up with using a low-optimal configuration.
+While it’s tempting to go with the default settings, you might end up using a low-optimal configuration.
 Because each web server configuration differs from another, our expert IT consultants at Infomaze can help you choose and optimize a web server to get the best performance.
 Reach out to us for a free consultancy.

 4. Optimize your database